danielfdickinson/hugoMTTRelease/README.md

  Enjoy!

-## Change Debug Table from Development Only
+## Change Debug Table from Custom Only

 See full [hugoDebugTable README.md](https://github.com/danielfdickinson/hugoDebugTables/blob/master/README.md) for information on using the debug table included in this theme.